Jump Roping has recently surprised me in the best possible way.

 I’m not gonna lie.
 It was hard, and I was really bad at it.

 I have not jumped rope for years—probably in the last ten years, I have jump roped three times.
-Also in the same ten years, I have suffered a couple of ankle injuries; I tore my calf muscle; and I was in graduate school for six of those years, and I had to sit a lot to read and write.
+Also in the same ten years, I have suffered a couple of ankle injuries.
+I also tore my calf muscle, and I was in graduate school for six of those years.
+I had to sit a lot to read and write.

 When I started jump roping, I was shocked at how hard it was and how uncoordinated I was.

 At the beginning of my jump rope adventures, I couldn’t even do ten jumps in a row without missing the rope, and even after a few jumps, my heart started beating really fast.

 But I also noticed something else: I really enjoyed jump roping, and when I finished my first jump roping session, as uncoordinated and unskillful as I was in it, my head felt really clear, and my heart felt extraordinarily happy and stronger—like happier and stronger than it had in a really long time.

 I remembered in grade school in which we would have jump rope-a-thons to raise money, and the slogan was, “Jump for Your Heart”.
 No kidding.
 Jump roping definitely seemed like a gift to my heart.